 Ways To Relieve Pain Caused By Headphones

 Let’s face it; there will be a time where you lose track of how long you’ve been listening to your headphones.
-For example, you get done with a solid workout or get way into a podcast, and before you know it, you realize your ears hurt.
+For example, you get done with a solid workout using your TREBLAB Z2 or get way into a podcast, and before you know it, you realize your ears hurt.

 With earbuds, maybe the ear canal gets irritated.
-With over-ear headphones, perhaps the pressure of the headset and pads suddenly feels like a vice squeezing your head.
-And with On-ear headphones, maybe it feels the outer ear is red and sore.
+If you get hurt wearing over-ear headphones, perhaps the pressure of the headset and pads suddenly feels like a vice squeezing your head.
+And with On-ear headphones, maybe it feels like the outer ear is red and sore.
 So what do you do?

 My best answer here is that you’ve simply been using your headphones for too long.
 Your skin and soft tissue of the ear are sensitive and don’t do well with sustained contact and overuse.